 The Contractor shall make reasonable effort to provide interim or short term transportation as the transportation arrangements are being made.

-The Contractor shall document, in the Child’s Service Plan, the decision reached with the Referring Work and local school districts regarding the school the Child will be attending, the reasons for that decision, and a general description of the transportation arrangements for the Child to attend the school.School is not in the Child’s academic, emotional, or social best interest.
-For example, if a Child has special needs or diagnoses that would limit travel.
+The Contractor shall document, in the Child’s Service Plan, the decision reached with the Referring Work and local school districts regarding the school the Child will be attending, the reasons for that decision, and a general description of the transportation arrangements for the Child to attend the school.

 1.3.4.9 Physical Health